U.S. - Kenya Exchange Programs

 The flagship international educational program sponsored by the United States Government, the Fulbright Program encompasses an ever-growing number of programs.
 Each of these programs is designed to "increase mutual understanding between the people of the United States and the people of other countries..."
 With this goal, the Fulbright Program has provided more than 250,000 participants — chosen for their academic merit and leadership potential — with the opportunity to study and teach in each other's countries, exchange ideas, and develop joint solutions to address shared concerns.
 In support of this program, U.S. Embassy Nairobi annually sponsors a number of American students and professors who work and live here in Kenya, usually in conjunction with a local Kenyan university.
-The Embassy also sends about five or six Kenyan academics each year to participate in research and teaching exchanges in the United States.
+The Embassy each year also sends Kenyan university graduates and academics to participate in study and teaching exchanges in the United States.

 Fulbright Language Teaching Assistant Program (FLTA)